 (vii) Recklessly neglected such an individual, creating a substantial risk of serious physical harm;

-(viii) Engaged in sexual conduct or had sexual contact with an individual with mental retardation or another developmental disability who was not the MR/DD employee's spouse and for whom the MR/DD employee was employed or under a contract to provide care;
+(viii) Engaged in sexual conduct or had sexual contact with an individual with a developmental disability who was not the developmental disabilities employee's spouse and for whom the developmental disabilities employee was employed or under a contract to provide care;

-(ix) Unreasonably failed to make a report pursuant to division (C) of section 5123.61 of the Revised Code when the employee knew or should have known that the failure would result in a substantial risk of harm to an individual with mental retardation or a developmental disability;
+(ix) Unreasonably failed to make a report pursuant to division (C) of section 5123.61 of the Revised Code when the employee knew or should have known that the failure would result in a substantial risk of harm to an individual with a developmental disability;

 (b) Give weight to the decision in any collective bargaining arbitration regarding the same allegation;